lambdaclass/cairo-vm_in_go/README.md

 *ComputeOp1Addr*

-It computes the address of `Op1` based on  the `Op0` register and the kind of Address the instruction has for `Op1`, If its address is `Op1SrcFp` it calcualtes the direction from Fp register, if it is `Op1SrcAp` then if calculates it if from Ap register.
+It computes the address of `Op1` based on  the `Op0` operand and the kind of Address the instruction has for `Op1`, If its address is `Op1SrcFp` it calcualtes the direction from Fp register, if it is `Op1SrcAp` then if calculates it if from Ap register.
 If it is an immediate then checks if the offset 2 is 1 and calculates it from the `Pc`.
 Finally if its an `Op1SrcOp0` it checks the `Op0` and calculates the direction from it.
 Then if performs and addition or a substraction if the `Off2` is negative or positive.

 ```go
 func (run_context RunContext) ComputeOp1Addr(instruction Instruction, op0 *memory.MaybeRelocatable) (memory.Relocatable, error) {